Breaking Down Async Problems

 As an example, I use a Raku program to render this web site statically.
 The tool

-I developed for doing this has a mode in it called build-loop
+I developed for doing this has a mode in it called build-loop which watches

 for changes to files and rebuilds the site when those changes occur.
 In